Sid127/sidonthenet/content/blog/2024-02-21-x11-wayland-thoughts.md

 ---

-[^1] Linux based OSs are Unix-like, and only X11 is truly Unix compatible.
+[^1]: Linux based OSs are Unix-like, and only X11 is truly Unix compatible.

-[^2] They're both software responsible for holding a connection to any program wanting to display a window, that holds window state such as positions or maximized/minimized, that handles the routing of input to the right programs and that processes this information to produce the final input with all the windows composed in it that gets prevented to the screen.
+[^2]: They're both software responsible for holding a connection to any program wanting to display a window, that holds window state such as positions or maximized/minimized, that handles the routing of input to the right programs and that processes this information to produce the final input with all the windows composed in it that gets prevented to the screen.

-[^3] Mir is a special case.
+[^3]: Mir is a special case.
 It started off as an alternative display server to X11 as well, but later implemented wayland.

+### A correction

+Shortly after publishing this post, it was pointed out to me that libwayland no longer has a hard dependency on epoll, details of which can be found for [FreeBSD](https://gitlab.freedesktop.org/wayland/wayland/-/merge_requests/147), [OpenBSD](https://gitlab.freedesktop.org/wayland/wayland/-/merge_requests/256), and [NetBSD](https://gitlab.freedesktop.org/wayland/wayland/-/merge_requests/258).
+I'm not going to edit the original post contents, for posterity.